v3rlly/brute-force-opencart-documentation/README.md

 ```

-The problem is that `$ password` is not simply a string encrypted with SHA1, or MD5, or SHA1 (MD5) ...
+The problem is that `$password` is not simply a string encrypted with SHA1, or MD5, or SHA1 (MD5) ...
 Anyway, a usual brute-force script based on these encryption templates would hardly generate a` hash` equal to `hash` that you want to 'unmask'.

 ## SOLUCTION:
 We need to create our own script that will search the hash string in the correct form.